Giskard-AI/giskard/python-client/docs/guides/wrap_model/index.md

-# 🔬 Wrap your ML model to create a Giskard model
+# 🔬 Wrap your ML model

 To use your model with Giskard, you can either: